G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Method

-Following the attribute augmentation, we leverage the newly acquired scale features $S_i'$ from the augmented point cloud $\mathcal{P}'$ to extract boundary pseudo-labels.
-The scale of 3D Gaussians reflects object geometry, with large-scale Gaussians typically covering broad planar regions.
-Based on this, we identify boundaries by filtering out points with large aggregated scales.
-Specifically, we first create an object-focused point cloud, $\mathcal{P}'_{\text{obj}}$, by excluding points belonging to background classes (e.g., floor, wall) from $\mathcal{P}'$.
-For each point $p_i'$ with its augmented scale vector $S_i' = (S_x', S_y', S_z')$, we calculate its magnitude as the L2 norm:
+Following attribute augmentation, we extract boundary pseudo-labels from the augmented point cloud $\mathcal{P}'$ using the acquired scale features $S_i'$.
+Specifically, we first form an object-focused point cloud $\mathcal{P}'_{\text{obj}}$ by removing points from background classes (\eg, floor, wall).
+For each point $p_i'$ with augmented scale vector $S_i' = (S_x', S_y', S_z')$, we compute its scale magnitude as the L2 norm: